gollogly/pi-slices/pi-remote-car/README.md

 ## Step 3: Connect Pi and other sensors

-TODO Hook up a Pi Zero to control the other aspects
+TODO Hook up a Pi Zero to control as main processing unit and control of other cars components

 ## Step 4,5,6,7 TODO
 * Add camera and Tensorflow for AI and image recongnition